thepenguinn/sdl/spec.md

 ### Data

 - QueryTree: Long living
-- QueryList: Not long living
+- QueryQueue: Not long living
 - DownloadTree: Long living # this is the info_list
-- DownloadList: Not long living
+- DownloadQueue: Not long living

 #### Note

 Long living: Nothing will be removed from the object, once been added.
+Not long
-Not long living: The list will act as a queue, the 0th item will be popped off after use.
+living: The list will act as a queue, the 0th item will be popped off after use.

-QueryTree and DownloadTree are basically python List QueryList and DownloadList are MovableList
+QueryTree and DownloadTree are basically python List QueryQueue and DownloadQueue are MovableList.
+Basically they will act like a queue, you usally append something at the end and the Dowload Task and Query Task will pop things from the 0th index.

 MovableList: They are basically List with the a method to move a block inside the list.
 Can move a block up and down with the move method.

+### Quelk

 ```python
 class MovableList (List):